Nowy Żmigród: Jewish community in Żmigród

-On July 7, 1942, all the Jews were ordered to assemble in the square whereupon they were surrounded by the German and auxiliary police units.
+On 7 July 1942 all the Jews were ordered to assemble in the square whereupon they were surrounded by the German and auxiliary police units.
 Women, children, sick and elderly people were separated from the able-bodied.
 The latter were directed to a table where representatives of the various German firms issued them work permits.
 These were then directed to a separate corner of the square.
 A blanket was spread in the square and the Jews were forced to deposit all their valuable possessions.
 On the day of the round up, the head of the Judenrat, Hersh Eisenberg, was murdered by the Germans under the pretext that he did not pay the requested contribution.
 Three other people were killed with him including his two children.
 After hours of waiting, 1,250 Jews were led to the forest of Halbow where they were killed into prepared execution pits.
-Some of the survivors of the round-up were sent on August 15, 1942 to the Zasław labor camp near Kraków.
+Some of the survivors of the round-up were sent, on 15 August 1942, to the Zasław labor camp near Kraków.
 Another group of survivors were sent to the Płaszów death camp.
 The last remnants of the Jewish population were then sent to the Bełżec death camp at the end of the summer in 1942.